pboivin/dotfiles/README.md

 ```

-#### 2. Run the install script
+#### 2. Run the install scripts

 ```
-bash scripts/install-dotfiles.sh
+bash install.sh
 ```

-This will create a symlink in your $HOME directory for each configuration file.
+This will create a symlink in your `$HOME` directory for each configuration file.
 The script will leave a backup of any file that's already there.
 Alternatively, you could manually copy only the files you want.

-#### 3. Run the setup scripts

 ```
-scripts/setup-vim-vundle.sh
-    - Setup Vim and plugins, using Vundle as plugin manager

-scripts/setup-homebrew-cask.sh
-    - Install Homebrew as package manager, including Cask for common apps
+bash setup-vim.sh
 ```

+This will setup your `$HOME/.vim` directory and install Vundle as a plugin manager.

 Disclaimer